NamelessCoder/recipes/Cuvette/README.md

 > pointy knife and from the bottom side of the roast, poke holes about 2.5 centimeters long and 4 centimeters deep,
 > then insert cloves of garlic.
 If the cloves are too fat to fit, cut them length-wise to make two slivers of clove.

+Turn the roast right side up, then rub the fat layer with coarse cooking salt.
+Don't be afraid to use it!

 Now weigh the trimmed roast - you'll need to know the exact weight to determine how long your cooking intervals must be to give you a rosy red roast from core to rim.
 This particular roast was 1.65 kgs.